 Qualifications: Curatorial volunteers should enjoy detail-oriented work and have an interest in museums and conservation issues; research skills are valuable.
 Careful attention to accuracy is a must.
 Much work in the curatorial area is quiet and independent and suited to a well-organized person.
 Volunteers assisting with plant records must be willing to work with computer records.
 Volunteers helping with plant labels, collection maps and lists, and assisting researchers must be willing to work outdoors in variable weather conditions.

 - Nursery Caretaker

-- Nursery caretaker volunteers partner with the Arboretum and Public Garden Curator, Propagation Specialist, and Assistant Director of Horticulture to care for the headquarters nursery.
+- Nursery caretaker volunteers partner with the Nursery Assistant Manager to propagate plants for Plants Sales, Arboretum and Public Garden collections and special projects.
 Duties include keeping accurate inventories (both printed and in the database), maintaining nursery plants, insuring accurate plant labels are with each plant, and general nursery maintenance duties including weeding, watering, and fertilization.
 As needed, Nursery Maintenance Volunteers may also be called upon to help the Nursery staff with plant sales.

 Schedule: This group meets Tuesday mornings, 9-noon.

 Qualifications: Nursery Caretakers Volunteers should enjoy a love of plants and enjoy detail-oriented work.
 Computer literacy is required and careful attention to accuracy is more important than speed.
 This position is hands-on and also requires organizational skills.
 As Nursery Caretaker Volunteer you will get the opportunity to work both inside and outside.
 Members of this crew should be willing to work in all weather conditions.
 The ability to work independently as well as a member of a team is highly recommended.

 - Garden Inventory